 - Promoting physical activity and ergonomic home office setups

 The long-term implications of remote work on mental health are still being studied.
 While some employees thrive in a remote setting, others may struggle with the lack of structure and face-to-face interaction.
 Companies will need to assess the impact on their workforce and adjust policies accordingly.
-Research by SHRM suggests that fully remote or hybrid models are associated with higher rates of depression compared to in-person work.
+Research by SHRM suggests that fully remote or hybrid models are associated with higher rates of depression compared to in-person work, while Gallup’s 2025 data shows hybrid workers report 15% less burnout than their in-office counterparts — suggesting the relationship between work arrangement and well-being depends heavily on implementation.

 - Monitoring employee feedback on remote work policies